boywitharabstrap/angularjs-zoom-test/README.md

-Basic angular directive and controller providing zoom-in/out buttons and a slider.
+Basic angular directive and controller supporting zoom-in/out buttons and a slider.

 # angular-seed — the seed for AngularJS apps